In every class there are pupils who need extra support to catch up and make progress in maths.

 Sir John Sherbrooke Junior School

-All pupils start their lesson with an initial assessment to diagnose where they need most support.
-Skye, the AI tutor, is then trained to use the skills of formative assessment during each lesson to help scaffold and support the child along their individual learning pathway..
+All pupils start with an initial assessment to identify where they need the most support.
+Skye, the AI maths tutor, then uses formative assessment during each lesson to scaffold and support children along their individual learning pathway – helping children address the specific gaps and misconceptions holding them back.

-According to the EEF, one to one tutoring is one of the most effective ways to raise attainment, but it’s often expensive for schools.
-We’re proud to be the most affordable DfE-approved one to one tutoring provider, providing personalised one to one support for the price other providers charge for small group sessions.
+According to the EEF, one-to-one tutoring is one of the most effective ways to raise attainment – but it’s often expensive for schools.
+During the NTP Third Space Learning was most affordable DfE-approved one-to-one tutoring provider and we are now offering personalised support for pupils at a price much lower than other providers charge for small group sessions.
+It’s low-cost intervention that helps schools raise attainment without breaking their budget.

-One of the biggest barriers for primary and secondary schools is the lack of maths specialists in England – especially when they have 10 or more pupils who need extra support.
-Our AI maths tutor has been trained by expert maths teachers and specialists to closely replicate the experience of each pupil having a dedicated tutor when they need it
+One of the biggest barriers for primary and secondary schools is the lack of maths specialists in England – especially when they have 10 or more children who need extra support.
+Skye, our AI maths tutor, has been trained by expert teachers and specialists to closely replicate the experience of each child having a dedicated tutor when they need it.

-With high workloads, small group sessions to organise and Ofsted visits to prepare for, SLT, teaching staff and TAs have enough on their plate without having to provide personalised one to one numeracy interventions.
-Schools pick their pupils and a timeslot that works for their timetable and we take care of the rest.
+With high workloads, small group sessions to organise, and Ofsted visits to prepare for, SLT, teaching staff, and teaching assistants have enough on their plate.
+Schools pick their pupils and a timeslot that works for their timetable, and we take care of the rest – no additional burden on non-teaching staff or teachers.

 “It’s individualised learning that takes on board where children are at in their learning at school – plus it builds confidence.
 The children love it!”